Townterview with Danish Youth Hosted by TV2 With Johannes Langkilde

 QUESTION: Madam Secretary, if you were 18 again – (laughter) – living in the world as of today with (inaudible) what would you choose to do over?

 SECRETARY CLINTON: That’s a great question.
 (Laughter.)
-Well, I became a lawyer and I practiced law and I did a lot of work on behalf of defending children, abused and neglected children, and working for legislative change on behalf of children, and I always find myself attracted to trying to work on behalf of those who are marginalized or left out.
+Well, I became a lawyer and I practiced law and I did a lot of work on behalf of family and parental rights lawyers UT organizations, defending children, abused and neglected children, and working for legislative change on behalf of children, and I always find myself attracted to trying to work on behalf of those who are marginalized or left out.
 So I would probably do the same thing whether – I mean, I’ve started NGOs, I’ve served on the boards of large NGOs and helped to direct them.

 I think there will always be a voice, even in privileged societies like ours, for those who are voiceless.
 And so I like feeling that maybe I can help make a difference in someone’s life.
 And then the work around the world is a full agenda, particularly on behalf of women and children.
 So I think I’d probably be doing something in that area, which is what I was doing before I got into politics.

 MR. LANGKILDE: Let’s go to row three here, please.

 QUESTION: First of all, it’s a huge honor, Madam Secretary.
 My name is Anna and I’m a PhD fellow in American studies, and I have a question about Syria.
 Of course, one of the reasons why the operation in Libya was (inaudible) was because you had the support of other Arab countries.
 Which role (inaudible) Arab countries will play in the solution of the Syrian problem?
 And also, you say that the Russians are the main problem why there’s not a sort of solution at international community at this point.
 Are there other sort of regional and national differences between Syria and Libya that makes it difficult to repeat?